ferllop/narciso/README.md

 Narciso scrapes the reviews of webs that we call providers.
 It can be google, star of service, bodas.net...
 Each provider have its own code to manage puppeteer.
-Then the reviews are stored in a json file called "reviews.json".
+If the scrape execution is successful, then the reviews are stored in a json file called `.result/reviews.json`.
+If not it will do nothing regarding this file.
-This json will be an array of objects with the next format:
+The json file will be an array of objects with the next format:
 ```
 {
   "provider": "google",   // The service from the review comes
   "rating": 5,   // The rating
-  "authorName": "Jaimito",   // The name of the reviewer
+  "authorName": "Jane",   // The name of the reviewer
   "content": "A very great performance and profesional"   // The text of the review
 }
 ```
-It also creates the file "reviews.last.log" with the log of the last run.
+Also, it always creates the file `./result/reviews.last.log` with the log of the last run.

-Feel free to add code to scrape new providers.
+Feel free to add code to scrape new providers in `./src/providers/`.

 ## Launching the process
 ### Locally